UK Cyber Crime Statistics 2025

 UK government-themed phishing

-In 2020, the NCSC took down 11,286 UK government phishing campaigns, a total of 59,435 URLs.
+In 2020, the NCSC took down 11,286 UK phishing campaigns, a total of 59,435 URLs.
 These attacks were hosted all over the world and the median availability of these attacks was 21 hours, with 52% taken down within 24 hours of discovery.

 UK Cyber Crime Statistics